mcolella326/mcolella326.github.io/_projects/2017-12-11-turducken-thermal-analysis.md

   <em>Turducken boundary conditions.</em>
 </div>

-We used Altair Hypermesh to slice the stuffing, ducken, wing, and skewer to allow for mapped hexahedral meshing where possible.
+Using Altair Hypermesh, we sliced the stuffing, ducken, wing, and skewers to allow for mapped hexahedral meshing where possible.
 Because the turkey is not as easily mappable, we opted to use a hexcore mesh primarily for mesh space efficiency.
 Where hexahedral elements could not be used, we used smaller tetrahedral elements, notably at locations where we expected higher temperature gradients (e.g., around the skewer).
 The mesh had a total element count of approximately 495,000.
 All elements were element type SOLID70.

 # Validation

-To validate the results obtained by the model, we created an equivalent transient thermal RC circuit to capture the rise in temperature at nodes across the turducken.
-The model treats the turducken as a set of concentric spheres, lumping the resistive and capacitive effects for each layer.
-The skewer is treated as a current source that is turned on and off at specific times in the analysis.
-The resulting coupled ODEs are assembled in MATLAB and are solved concurrently using Forward Euler numerical methods.
+To validate our model results, we created an equivalent transient thermal RC circuit to simulate the rise in temperature at various nodes across the turducken.
+This model treated the turducken as a set of concentric spheres, lumping the resistive and capacitive effects for each layer.
+The skewers were treated as current sources that were toggled at specific intervals in the analysis.
+The resulting coupled ODEs were assembled in MATLAB and are solved concurrently using Forward Euler numerical methods.

 ![Turducken Thermal Circuit](/images/turducken_thermal_circuit.png)
 *Turducken thermal circuit.*